James Craig, 1st Viscount Craigavon: Leader of Ulster opposition to Irish Home Rule

 On his return to Ireland, having received a £100,000 legacy from his father's will, he turned to politics.
-Following his brother Charles who had successfully stood as an Irish Unionist in a by-election in South Antrim the previous month, in March 1903 by-election Craig attempted to secure the unionist seat of North Fermanagh.
-Unlike his brother, he norrowly failed to defeat his Russellite rival (Edward Mitchell).
+Following his brother Charles who had successfully stood as an Irish Unionist in a by-election in South Antrim the previous month, in the March 1903 by-election Craig attempted to secure the unionist seat of North Fermanagh.
+Unlike his brother, he narrowly failed to defeat his Russellite rival (Edward Mitchell).
 He had to wait until the 1906 General Election to win his first seat, East Down (the constituency he represented until returned from Mid Down in 1918).
 Already he was playing a leading organisational role for Irish Unionism in Ulster.

 In 1905, he had co-founded the Ulster Unionist Council to coalesce loyalist opposition to Irish Home Rule in northern province.
-In this task he regarded the coontribution of the parading Orange Order (that commanded 50 of 200 seats on the council) as key.
+In this task he regarded the contribution of the parading Orange Order (that commanded 50 of 200 seats on the council) as key.
 Opening an Orange Hall in after the 1906 election he declared that he was "an Orangeman first and a Member of Parliament afterwards" and called for "the Protestant community to rally around the [Orange] lodges, strengthen and support them".

-In 1912, Craig helped orchestrate "Ulster Day”.
+In 1912, Craig helped orchestrate "Ulster Day".
 In a massed demonstration in Belfast, Edward Carson, the Dublin barrister he had nominated for the leadership of the UUC, led in signing the Ulster Covenant.
 The signatories pledged "to stand by one another in defending for ourselves and our children our position of equal citizenship in the United Kingdom", and to use "all means which may be found necessary to defeat the present conspiracy to set up a Home Rule Parliament in Ireland".

-In January 1913, unable to prevent passage of the Liberal government's Home Rule Bill at Westminster, the UUC called the exclusion of Ulster from its provisions, a demand backed with a call for up to 100,000 Covenanters to be drilled and armed as Ulster Volunteers.
+In January 1913, unable to prevent passage of the Liberal government's Home Rule Bill at Westminster, the UUC called for the exclusion of Ulster from its provisions, a demand backed with a call for up to 100,000 Covenanters to be drilled and armed as Ulster Volunteers.
 On 23 September, Craig persuaded Carson to accept Chairmanship of a Provisional Government which he had planned and primed to assume the administration of Ulster should the Government move to enforce the authority of a new Dublin parliament.